vuoro/rahti/README.md

   return element;
 };

-// Cleanups are also called with the component's `this` and `save()`'d data,
+// Cleanups are called with some pieces of data you can use to perform complicated cleanup logic.
-// so in some cases you can share the same cleanup function with multiple components. function () {
+// Be very mindful when using these, as it's easy to introduce bugs with them.
+// - `this` = the same `this` as inside the component (not unique: may be reused after the component gets destroyed)
+// - 1st argument = the last data the component has saved with `this.save`, if any
+// - 2nd argument = a boolean indicating whether the component is being destroyed (`true`) or just updating (`false`) function () {
   const element = document.createElement("div");
   this.save(element);